en-wl/wordlist/README.md

     n_v: noun and verb
     aj_av: adjective and adverb

-The `m` and `a` are special POS'es that should not used for new entries.
-The `m` is assigned when all the word forms for a verb where found in a word list, but no POS info was found for that word.
+The `m` and `a` are special POS'es that should not be used for new entries.
+The `m` is assigned when all the word forms for a verb were found in a word list, but no POS info was found for that word.
 It is probably a verb and could also be a noun.
 Similarly, The `a` means it could be an adjective or adverb.